Athletic Training Major Frequently Asked Questions

 - BIO 210 Anatomy and Physiology I

-Pre-professional athletic training students will be required to complete fifty hours per semester for a total of 100 hours for admittance into the UMU ATP.
-The pre-professional athletic training students will work three hours per week plus any game observation time.
-During the fall semester each freshman will observe hours with football, volleyball, and soccer.
-Additional opportunities will be available with fall lacrosse, basketball, wrestling, indoor track, swimming, and ATF/Rehab.
-The spring semester will consist of hours spent with basketball, outdoor track, baseball, softball, men’s lacrosse and women’s lacrosse.
-Additional opportunities will include wrestling, indoor track, and spring football.
-All students will observe hours with at least seven different sports teams during their pre professional year.
+Seventy-five hours per semester are required for a total of 150 hours for admittance into the UMU ATP.
+The scheduling of the pre-professional level I student will be directly supervised by the Clinical Education Coordinator.
+The pre-professional level I student will work approximately six hours per week plus any game observation time.
+During the fall semester each pre-professional level I student will have to observe hours with fall sports, such as football, soccer, volleyball, cross-country/track, etc. Additional opportunities will be available with fall lacrosse, fall baseball, fall softball, basketball, wrestling, indoor track, swimming, and Athletic Training Facility.
+The spring semester will consist of hours spent with basketball, outdoor track, baseball, softball, lacrosse, wrestling, and spring football.
+All students will observe hours with at least seven different sports teams during their pre-professional level I year.

 Further requirements of the selective admission process: